vishnu350/rs-mainspring-winder/README.md

 - The barrel bowl part can also be used to snap the barrel lid back on, as well as holding it during assembly/disassembly service.

 # Future Updates
+- Split winders to three classes: large (pocket watch), medium (wrist watches), and small (women's wrist watches).
 - Store common parameters/dimensions for known movements in a library file.
-- Add python based generator to use this file and generate/release commonly used winder parameter/sizes for known movements.
 - Further tweak design for better quality and ease of use.

 # Thanks & How To Contribute
 I lack the knowledge on the complete spectrum of barrel sizes, mainspring sizes, etc, so I can never build something that is perfect without your help.
-I also do not have a 3D printer, so I have been paying for each experimental print with the help of a local 3D print company.
+I also do not have a 3D printer, so it harder for me to experiment as I pay for each experimental print.

 So if you like my work, please consider:
 - Contributing to the design or experimenting with 3D printouts using untested parameters.